CenturyLinkCloud/PublicKB/Cloud Application Manager/Deploying Anywhere/using-your-aws-account.md

 ![AWS Console Policies](../../images/aws-console/aws-console-policies.png)

-3. Click on **Crete policy** button and select Create your own policy.
+3. Click on **Create policy** button and select Create your own policy.
    There are several ways to add a policy.
 Here we will describe how to use a JSON snippet.
    Select **JSON** tab in new Amazon Create policy page and continue editing the snippet displayed below in [Choosing the right policy](#choosing-the-right-policy).